SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 - Accepting donations.
 - Selling permanent or monthly subscription access to play on the server(s).
-- Selling ranks, kits, unlocks, benefits, etc. available permanently or for the duration of the monthly subscription.
+- Selling ranks, unlocks, benefits, etc. available permanently, or for the duration of the monthly subscription.
 Timers or cooldowns are fine.
+- Selling reusable kits—which are available permanently, or for the duration of the monthly subscription—containing in-game items.
+Timers or cooldowns are fine.
 - Selling **custom** cosmetics like custom skins, name tags, chat colors, etc. available permanently or for the duration of the monthly subscription.
 - Selling services or commissions, for example a modder taking commissions for new content that gets added to the server for all players.

 ### Examples of banned monetization:

-- Selling in-game items like weapons, ammunition, supplies, bases, etc. that can be permanently lost, stolen, or destroyed.
+- Selling individual in-game items like weapons, ammunition, supplies, bases, etc. that can be permanently lost, stolen, or destroyed.
-- Selling in-game vehicles that can be permanently lost, stolen, or destroyed.
+- Selling individual in-game vehicles that can be permanently lost, stolen, or destroyed.
 - Selling experience points.
 - Selling currency.
 - Selling ranks, kits, unlocks, benefits, etc. which stack with themselves as a loophole.